 Many people who use black tar heroin flush their syringes with water or apply heat to remove the sticky residue that gathers on needles after use.
 Researchers at the University of California, San Francisco, found that thoroughly cleaning black tar heroin syringes may reduce the risk for developing HIV.

 The treatment approach for black tar heroin addiction is similar to treatment for powder heroin addiction, according to Wandler.
 Evidence-based rehab centers in the United States use a combination of behavioral and pharmacological approaches to help people overcome addiction to black tar heroin.
+Treatment for black tar heroin addiction begins with heroin detox or the initiation of maintenance medications.

 Some medications used in heroin addiction treatment include: